-If a student is absent from school, parents should call the principal's office, 748-3362, before 9:00 a.m.
+If a student is absent from school, parents should call the principal's office at 748-3362, before 9:00 a.m.

-Students who anticipate an absence should bring a written parental permission note to the office for an advance make-up slip.
-Make-up work is to be completed prior to departure.
+Students who anticipate an absence should bring a written parental permission note to the office for an advance make-up slip, unless the absence is for a school activity.
+Make-up work is to be completed prior to departure unless other arrangements have been made with the classroom teacher(s).

-Returning to school after an illness is easily handled by stopping at the principals office first, presenting your written excuse, and receiving an admittance slip.
+Upon returning to school after an illness the student should stop at the principal's office to provide a written excuse and receive an admittance slip.

-Admit slips are needed following prearranged, excused and unexcused absences.
+Admit slips are needed following absences.
 The ONLY time you do not need an admit slip is if the absence was due to a school activity.
 The admit slip is your pass into every class missed.
 If students fail to pick up the admit slip, teachers will not allow them into class.
 The student should be sent to the office to get an admit slip and given a tardy for that period.

-Section 4.
-Tardies
+Section 4, Tardies

 A tardy is classified as missing up to (10) minutes of any class period.
 After ten (10) minutes the student will be considered absent.
 If you arrive late to school, or to any class period of the day, report to the office immediately.
 If you are detained by the office, a teacher or other employee, ask for a slip by the person who detained you.
-See the attendance policy No. 6 for other details on tardiness.